Resources

-Andor hosts an extensive camera portfolio of sCMOS, CCDs, ICCD, EMCCDs, optical cryostats and spectrographs that offer a dynamic range of solutions to address research tackling today’s environmental challenges.
-Andor’s camera portfolio covers a broad span of renewable energy research from X-ray battery imaging, tokamak plasma spectroscopy, LIDAR wind technologies to solar and voltaic cell development.
+Oxford Instruments Andor offers an extensive portfolio of high-end scientific cameras, including sCMOS, CCDs, ICCD, EMCCDs, and modular spectrographs.
+Our solutions are designed to support research addressing today’s global environmental challenges.
+Our cameras are integral to a wide range of renewable energy research applications, from X-ray battery imaging and plasma spectroscopy in tokamaks and stellarators to LIDAR wind technologies and the development of solar and voltaic cells.

 The study of fuel cells and batteries often involves probing the internal chemical and physical changes that occur in-operando during charging and discharging of batteries and loading and unloading of fuel cells.